micro-community/development/docs/index.markdown

 nav_order: 1
 ---

-# Documentation
+# Micro Dev

-### Learn the ins and outs of Micro and become a Micro services ninja!
+Learn the ins and outs of Micro and become a Micro services ninja!
+{: .fs-6 .fw-300 }

 Micro is a development platform for Cloud services.
 Key components of Micro are as follows:

 * **[Framework](https:github.com/micro-go/micro)**: a Go development framework for writing Micro services.
 * **[Server](https:github.com/micro/micro)**: a Micro services runtime; auth, config, discovery, networking, storage.